Golden Agri Resources Ltd

 173. Proportion of supply from suppliers that is verified as deforestation- and/or conversion-free (DCF)?

-The company reports the percentage of CPO and PKO volume of supply classified by NDPE criteria using the No Deforestation, No Peat, and No Exploitation Implementation Reporting Framework (NDPE IRF).
-This information is externally verified by Control Union.
+[Externally verified] The company reports the percentage of CPO and PKO volume of supply classified by NDPE criteria using the No Deforestation, No Peat, and No Exploitation Implementation Reporting Framework (NDPE IRF).
+This information is externally verified by the Control Union.

 174. Time-bound plan to engage with all high risk mills within 3 years?

-The company only reports it carries out site visits to suppliers, especially those deemed high-risk, to document and understand the gaps and difficulties they face in adopting responsible practices.
-Based on the company findings, it then determines a risk ranking for each supplier.
-High-risk suppliers are prioritised for site visits and deep engagement.
-Every year, the company aims to visit at least 20 critical, high-risk suppliers.
+The company only reports it carries out site visits to suppliers, particularly to high-risk ones, to identify and understand gaps and challenges in adopting responsible practices.
+Based on the company findings and criteria outlined in its SOPs and supplier assessment guidelines, it then assigns each supplier a risk ranking.
+High-risk suppliers are prioritised for onsite visits and deep engagement.
 However, a time-bound plan to engage with all high-risk mills is not reported by the company.

 175. Programme to support high risk mills to become compliant with sourcing policies?